 Contrary to the philosophy of the open science movement, anonymized data on which medical studies are based is almost never available.
 This is partly explained by obvious issues related to the medical and judicial confidentiality of child abuse cases.
 For example, when a clinical study includes cases that received a medical determination of child abuse, the exact medical information used by researchers to make these determinations is not accessible, or in an extremely limited form (as a table or a graph in the publication).
+It has been shown that false positives are regularly and occultly integrated in SBS population studies, even when alternative diagnoses have been made and parents or caretakers have been cleared by the judicial system.
 When cases are selected based on the existence of confessions obtained during police interrogation, the context and specifics of the interrogation are not available.
 Since independent verification is impossible, the scientific value of most studies is limited by the opacity of the data they rely on.
 In this context, testimonies of individuals relating personal or professional experience of these cases may sometimes bring valuable insight.

 When writing about this topic, it is often necessary to make obvious statements explicit, such as recalling that shaking a baby must be strictly avoided, that severe injuries are to be expected after inflicted head trauma in children, and that child abusers must be criminally prosecuted.
 The reason for stating the obvious is that SBS/AHT agnostics are often accused, without any supporting evidence, of "denying" the existence of child abuse, or pretending that "shaking is safe".
 In reality, the controversy pertains uniquely to the reliability with which child abuse can be inferred with a high degree of certainty based on a few medical findings alone.